ivanx000/UofTHacks13/README.md

 ## 🎯 Overview

-ShopOut is an intelligent shopping assistant that understands your goals and lifestyle aspirations, then recommends products that align with your vision.
-Instead of searching for specific items, describe what you want to achieve — whether it's "feeling more settled in my apartment" or "hosting the best dinner parties" — and get personalized product suggestions powered by Google's Gemini AI.
+E-commerce assumes identity is static — you’re a ‘type of customer,’ and sometimes you are, knowing exactly what you want.
+But people often shop during moments of transition, novelty, and goal setting: moving, changing jobs, picking up hobbies, and building new habits, when they might not know exactly what they need.
+Instead of searching for specific items, describe what you want to achieve — whether it's "feeling more settled in my apartment" or "hosting the best dinner parties" — and get personalized product suggestions from ShopOut with beautiful 3D product visuals.
+Powered by Google's Gemini AI.

 ### Key Features